mmower/spike/README.markdown

 * Optimized interface (read: not many features!)
 * Filter requests by controller, action, session, client, or Rails filter action (e.g. login_required)
 * Display summary of request details with drill-down to parameters, rendered templates, and raw log info
-* Remove specific controller:action combos (e.g. SessionController#heartbeat)
+* Remove specific controller:action combos (e.g. SessionController#heartbeat) using backspace
 * And that's about it...

 ## Notes